CompSciFutures/APMonitor/README.md

 # Instance 3: Critical services (high-frequency)
 ./APMonitor.py -t 5 -s /tmp/apmonitor-critical.json critical-apmonitor-config.yaml
 ```

+Which should mean sensible cardinality rules are enforced: one config per site, one process per config, one and IFF only one; good for running out of crontab.

 **Why separate state files are required**:
 - No inter-process file locking mechanism exists